Try Informational Interviewing

 · Can you recommend any journals or books I should read related to this major?

 · Tell me about the backgrounds of the teaching staff in this department.

 · What skills are needed of a student in this field?

-· Can you tell me the specifics about he courses offered int his major?
+· Can you tell me the specifics about the courses offered in this major?

 · Do you foresee developments in this major/career/department that will affect my future opportunities?